go-aah/docs/interceptors.md

+Title: Interceptors
+Desc: An interceptor pattern is offer a way to change, or augment, their usual processing cycle. aah framework provides per `Controller` and per `Action` level.
+Key aspects of the pattern are that the change is transparent and used automatically.
+Keywords: interceptor, per controller interceptor, per action interceptor, before, after, finally, panic
+---
 # Interceptors

 An interceptor pattern is offer a way to change, or augment, their usual processing cycle.
 Key aspects of the pattern are that the change is transparent and used automatically.